FAQs about UU and UUCB

 Attend a Sunday service or Personal Theology/Summer Forum talk.
 You will be greeted at the door and can learn about the many activities at UUCB.
-Stay for coffee and conversation following the service.
-Watch for other events to attend, including First Thursday and Fifth Sunday potlucks, the monthly Social Justice potluck, and special lunches.
+Stay for coffee, a snack or light lunch, and conversation following the service.
+Watch for other events to attend, including Fifth Sunday potluck lunches, the monthly Social Justice potluck, and various other events.
 Many newcomers find joining a Chalice Circle a rewarding experience that connects them closely with a small group of people.
 Also consider some of our interest groups.

 Are there young adults active in the congregation?

 Yes!
 Young adults are a vital part of the UUCB community—singing in the choir, serving on the Board of Trustees, sharing Sunday worship, and serving on many committees.
 Many are parents and are part of the Family Ministry community.
 You can also check into the UU Young Adult Network (UUYAN) group for ages 18 to 35 or so.

 What should my children and I wear for Sunday worship?

 There is no official dress code.
 Attire is relatively casual, but you may see people in suits as well as in shorts.
 Since the church’s membership ranges from the very young to the very old, with a variety of races, ethnicities, spiritual traditions and cultural customs, it is impossible to limit participants to one set of dress instructions.
 However, it is a good guide to dress like you are ready to do spiritual, social, and community work, and attire should convey respect and acceptance of ourselves and others.

 Is there childcare/Sunday school during church?

 Children and adults are together for the first part of each Sunday service, beginning at 11:00.
 Some weeks the entire service is multigenerational; other times children go to classes or activities.
 Childcare is available for younger children from 10 am to 1 pm.

 If my child doesn’t separate well, can my child stay with me during the service?